bkesterbyld/maroon-potato/src/pages/index.md

         image: images/undraw_My_universe_re_txot (1).svg
       - title: Centralized Data Management
         content: >
-          Above functions as a data lake, with replication tools and access controls for data scientists.
+          For data scientists, Above functions as a data lake, with replication tools and access controls to keep live data safe.
 Connect your favorite BI, ML and AI tools to create differentiating algorithms and IP from the earliest product stages.
         actions:
           - label: Learn More
             url: /platform